rorytboyle/cognitive_reserve/README.md

 Code for measuring cognitive reserve using behavioural and neuroimaging data

+If you use the functions (_create_cogRes_composites_, _score_IPAQ_short_, _make_interaction_plot_), please cite the following paper where it originates from: https://doi.org/10.21203/rs.3.rs-216364/v1

+For the other functions, please cite the repository DOI:

 # Functions
 _create_cogRes_composites_ = Creates standardised composite measures of CR proxies.
 For example, given 7 cognitive reserve proxy measures, this code will standardise each proxy measure (i.e. z-score), and create every possible combination of each measure, resulting in 127 unique cognitive reserve measures.